Coronavirus: India records 41,831 new infections in the last 24 hours, active cases rise by 2,032

 The Centre on Saturday said that 10 states are either reporting an increase in daily cases or a rise in the positivity rate.

 India on Sunday recorded 41,831 new coronavirus cases in the last 24 hours taking the country’s tally of cases to 3,16,55,824 since the pandemic broke out in January last year.
-This is marginally higher than Saturday’s count of 41,469 cases.
+This is a 0.87% higher than Saturday’s count of 41,469 cases.

 With 541 deaths, the toll rose to 4,24,351.
 The number of active cases went up by 2,032 to 4,10,952.
 A total of 3,08,20,521 patients have recovered from the disease.